 - Experiences gained through a public health service learning course or public health study abroad course

 - Public health service and volunteer activities organized by a student association

 - Participation on a Putting Families First team

 - Participation in the Global Health Case Competition

 - In-person attendance at a city or county agency meeting when a public health issue is on the agenda

 - Serving as a board member for a public health agency

 The Applied Practice Experience course should be taken in the final semester of the MPH program.
 Students must create at least two portfolio products that demonstrate achievement of at least five public health competencies.

-Details of the Applied Practice Experience can be found in the PHC 6941 syllabus and the APE Handbook.
+Details of the Applied Practice Experience can be found in the APE Handbook.

 Still have questions?
 Check out our FAQs on Capstone, APE, and Internships.